Fraud and fraud-related issues are among the biggest areas of concern for charities, and ones we hear a lot about at the ACNC.

 - encouraging fraud awareness by training staff in the use of fraud prevention measures, such as financial controls and reporting suspicions

-- making risk assessments a regular feature on the board meeting agenda - this ensures fraud is always considered and provides an opportunity to raise concerns
+- making risk assessments a regular feature on meeting agendas – this ensures fraud is always considered and provides an opportunity to raise concerns

-- having a whistleblowers policy that is supported
+- having a whistleblower policy that is supported

 - having a prominently displayed code of conduct that sets out your charity's ethical culture and is used as a standard by which behaviour is judged.